 This article discusses the things that money will never buy for you, why that is, and why you should focus on what matters most (it's not money).

 Without further ado, let's dive into the things that your credit card will never get you.
 But please remember that there are plenty of other ways that you can still "acquire" these things.

-Instead, you should earn respect by inspiring others.
+Instead, you should earn respect by inspiring others or making the world a better place.
 How?
 It depends.

 When researching this topic, I landed on this page by Gallup about the most admired people, and ironically, all the people on this list are either billionaires or millionaires.
 But did these people make the list because of their wealth, or because of their other achievements?
 Who knows.

 As for me, I have the most respect for people that (voluntarily) try to make the world a better place.
 And you often don't need any money for this.